 There are several advantages to the collaborative model, including:

 - Efficiency: By avoiding the cat-and-mouse approach used by some attorneys to gain a strategic advantage over the opposing party, collaborative law focuses on resolving issues in a forthright and fair manner.
 Instead of allowing emotions and bitter feelings to dictate decisions because one spouse feels like it will punish the other, collaborative law process places the onus on addressing each issue and settling it in a way that is fair to all.

 - Control: Participants have the ability to tailor solutions to the specific and unique needs of their family rather than leaving such decisions in the hands of a judge applying black letter law.

 - Flexibility of scheduling (and again, control): Participants schedule their four-way meetings at times and places that are convenient for everyone, as opposed to being confined to the times and dates required by a court.

 - Financial: Resolving marital issues through collaborative law tends to be less expensive, as there can be fewer filing fees due to limited court involvement.
 Additionally, because the process is more efficient as noted above, less time is needed to resolve the case, meaning fewer hours billed by your attorney.

 - A measured perspective: Handling marital issues through the collaborative process encourages spouses to take a step back from their overwhelming emotions and consider the big picture: how can my spouse and I work together so that we can both help our family move forward with our lives?

-Whether you live in Union or Mecklenburg County, Smith Horton Law has an office near you.
+Whether you live in Union or Mecklenburg County, Pinnacle Law has an office near you.
 We represent clients from Charlotte, Monroe, Indian Trail, Weddington, Marvin, Waxhaw, Stallings, Marshville, and Huntersville.